prof-yggdrasil-git/lancer-tactics-modloader/README.md

 ## Where can I find Mods?
 - Mods made by **GavstarB** (me) can be found [here](https://github.com/GavstarB/lancer-tactics-mods).
+- Compatible versions for 0.7.1 will be included in this codebase for ease of use

 ## How it works
 - `override.cfg` loads the `modloader/modloader.gd` script and runs it in the game's context.
 It uses this script to patch the `modloader/modloader.pck` file into the game.
 It then switches scene to a scene loaded from that file.